prathers/eepcollect/Documentation/ExtPagecollector/Configuration/Reference/Index.rst

          string

    Description
-         Linkttext to add current viewed page to the collection.
+         Link text to add current viewed page to the collection.

    Default
          Add this page: